-Pompeo denies retaliation in firing of State Dept watchdog
+Pompeo denies retaliation but won’t explain watchdog ouster

 WASHINGTON (AP) — Secretary of State Mike Pompeo on Wednesday adamantly denied that he recommended firing the State Department’s independent watchdog in retaliation for investigations into Pompeo’s conduct as America’s top diplomat.
 But Pompeo again declined to provide specific reasons for Steve Linick’s dismissal as inspector general.

 Pompeo took an unusually harsh shot at the top Democrat on the Senate Foreign Relations Committee, New Jersey Sen. Bob Menendez.
 Pompeo accused the senator’s office of being behind allegations that Linick’s ouster was motivated by revenge.
-Pompeo said he would not take ethics lessons from Menendez, who was the subject of a now-dismissed criminal ethics investigation.
+Pompeo said he would not take ethics lessons from Menendez, who was once prosecuted by the Justice Department on corruption charges, but his trial ended in a hung jury and prosecutors decided in early 2018 not to retry him.

 “I don’t get my ethics advice from Sen. Menendez,” he said.